-Tennessee Highway Accidents
+Tennessee Highway Accidents Lawyer

 In May, a FedEx truck caused an 8-vehicle pile-up on Interstate 24 in Nashville.
 Remarkably, only four people suffered injuries, and none of those injuries were life-threatening.
 But the outcome of highway trucking accidents is often far worse.